ihmeuw/vivarium_research/docs/source/intervention_models/maternal_supplementation/index.rst

   Note that the :ref:`BEP simulation <2017_concept_model_vivarium_gates_bep>` used the proportion of women who took antenatal iron for 90+ days for baseline coverage.

   For the proportion of women who took *any* antenatal iron in Ethiopia, the confidence interval was calculated using the formula :math:`1.96 \times \sqrt{\frac{p \times (1 - p)}{n}}`.
-Confidence intervals could/should be estimated in a similar way for the remaining estimates using the reported samply size of the survey if/when necessary.
+Confidence intervals could/should be estimated in a similar way for the remaining estimates using the reported sample size of the survey if/when necessary.

 Vivarium Modeling Strategy
 --------------------------